 - They cited and linked to trusted sources

 - Their websites were secure and used HTTPS browsing

 - They had a mobile-friendly user experience and responsive design

 If you’re looking to earn more snippets for your business’s keywords, taking a page from the pros can help you see more success.

-Google snippets are oftentimes the first thing a user sees when they perform a Google search, and they are more than twice as likely to click on the snippet over the top-ranked search result.
-That means, if you want to earn your business more exposure, higher CTRs, and additional content engagement, targeting snippets is a great way to do so.
+Google snippets are often the first thing a user sees when they perform a Google search—and they’re more than twice as likely to click on the snippet over the top-ranked search result.
+That means if you want to earn your business more exposure, higher CTRs, and additional content engagement, targeting snippets is a great way to do so.

 Need to improve your SEO to earn those snippets but aren’t sure where to start?
 That’s where we come in.
-Schedule your free consultation with a Big Leap SEO expert today and get your site on track to becoming a Snippet Hub.
+Get in touch with a digital marketing strategist today to get your site and content featured on position zero.